 Learn how, why, and when to clean out birdhouses and nesting boxes to help provide a safe and nurturing home for birds and their young ones.
+Also find 5 ways to create a cleanout door.
 If you have made the effort to build a birdhouse or nesting box for your yard or garden, it is probably because you care for birds.
 But having a birdhouse is not enough.
 To keep it filled with guests, you will want to provide them with a hospitable environment.
 This means keeping their nesting area tidy and free of pests, insects, and other disease-spreading pathogens.
 Let us explore how and why to clean your birdhouses.

 Why You Should Clean Your Bird House.

 First off, a dirty birdhouse is not just unattractive for you but also to birds.
 If you would like to harbor a bird family for the breeding season, you will want to provide a safe and nurturing home for them.
 Birds may decide to find another nest for their young ones if they find the environment unsuitable for nesting.

 If you fail to clean your birdhouse after previous occupants have vacated it, new nesting birds may be exposed to dangerous parasites and diseases.
 Fleas, insects and other pathogens remain in the birdhouse long after it has been abandoned, and they can survive long enough to infest young birds that hatch the following season.